AndreaMorone/supaeasy-onboard/Validation Functions/Product Quantity Limits/Product Quantity Limits.md

 - [x] Validation Function

 ## Description
-This function checks if products added to the cart are compatible with each other based on their tags.
-If products aren't compatible, this function prevents checkout completion until compatibility is resolved by removing one of the conflicting products from the cart.
-This prevents users from buying conflicting products together.
+This Function helps merchants define and enforce purchase rules across their store.
+It supports flexible per-product, per-customer, and daily limits, ensuring customers can’t exceed set thresholds.
+This prevents bulk buying abuse, protects inventory, and guarantees fair distribution of popular or limited-edition items, while allowing merchants to manage stock more effectively.

 ## Requirements Met
-- [x] Primary requirement: Prevent users from buying conflicting products together
+- [x] Primary requirement: Enforces defined rules (per-product, per-customer, bulk vs. non-bulk) that can't be escaped.
-- [x] Secondary requirement: Any product can be added to the cart smoothly in the cart.
+- [x] Secondary requirement: Blocks adding to the cart when customers exceed certain limits.
-- [x] Additional features: Display an error message and prevent checkout if there are incompatible products in the cart until one of them is removed.
+- [x] Additional features: Clear, user-friendly error messages are displayed when limits are exceeded

 ## Implementation Details

 ### Business Logic
-- Products with conflicting tags cannot be purchased together
-- Shown specific error message only at checkout, not in cart
-- Customers can add products to cart normally
-- Must remove incompatible products to proceed
+- Maximum 3 units per products for new customers
+- Maximum 5 units per products for old customers
+- Maximum 10 units per customer per day
+- Maximum 50 units per customer if bulk product

 ### Conditions/Triggers
-- **When does this function activate?** It runs on CHECKOUT_INTERACTION and CHECKOUT_COMPLETION only if the cart has more than 1 line item
+- **When does this function activate?** It runs when the buyer journey is in one of these steps CART_INTERACTION, CHECKOUT_INTERACTION and CHECKOUT_COMPLETION and he validation kicks in only after items are in the cart,
-- **What conditions must be met?** Must be two products in the cart with Incompatible tags: "electronics" + "water-resistant"
+- **What conditions must be met?** Any of those conditions must exceed
 - **Are there any exclusions or exceptions?**

 ### Configuration